couchbase/couchbase-net-client/README.md

 3. A user called `authenticated` with a password of `secret`

 NOTE: Couchbase Server 5.0+ uses Role-Based Access Control (RBAC) for authentication.
 This supersedes configuring bucket passwords with discrete users with their own passwords and offers much more granular control.

+## Generating gRPC proxies and stubs

+Please checkout this [README](https://github.com/couchbase/couchbase-net-client/blob/master/src/Couchbase.Stellar.CodeGen/README.md) for how to generate the gRPC proxies and stubs for Protostellar.

 ## Pull Requests and Submissions ##
 Being an Open Source project, the Couchbase SDK depends upon feedback and submissions from the community.
 If you feel as if you want to submit a bug fix or a feature, please post a Pull Request.
 The Pull Request will go through a formal code review process and merged after being +2'd by a Couchbase Engineer.
 In order to accept a submission, Couchbase requires that all contributors sign the Contributor License Agreement (CLA).
 You can do this by creating an account in [Gerrit](http://review.couchbase.org), our official Code Review system.
 After you have created your account, login and check the CLA checkbox.